Soman Rana

 Soman Rana (16 January 1983) is an Indian para shot putter who competes in the F57 event.
-He has represented India at the 2020 and 2024 Paralympics, finishing fourth and fifth, respectively.
+He won the gold medal in the shot put F57 event at the 2026 Commonwealth Games.
+He has represented India at the 2020 and 2024 Summer Paralympics, finishing fourth and fifth, respectively.

 Early life

-Rana is from Bihar.
-He is employed with the Indian Army as a Havaldar.
-He trains at Army Paralympic Node at BEG and Centre, Kirkee, Pune.
+Soman Rana is from Bihar.
+He is Havildar in the Indian Army, and trains at Army Paralympic Node at BEG and Centre, Kirkee, Pune.
 He lost his right leg in a mine blast in December 2006.
-He is currently supported by Olympic Gold Quest, a sports NGO.